Published on August 19, 2020, Updated on March 23, 2023

 This Endodontics treatment is used to treat various issues such as dead nerves, inflamed nerves, cracked, or even dead teeth.
 It can also help in the retreatment of a failed root canal therapy.
 In some cases, endodontic treatment may even need to remove the nerves or the teeth themselves.
 The decision will be yours, although our staff and experts can assist with your decision once we’ve listened to your concerns and thoroughly examined your oral health.

 A root canal procedure can be completed in as few as 2 appointments.
 The second appointment will allow the Patient and Dentist to assess how the treatment is progressing and whether additional work is required.
 In some situations, a permanent filling is placed during the initial visit, resulting in a faster recovery time than usual.
+Give us a call for Same day Appointment for Emergency Root Canal.
 Make an appointment with us today if you are near La Habra CA.

 Early Symptoms that Could Require a Root Canal